kernelmachine/cbtm/README.md

 # Cluster-Branch-Train-Merge

-Code for the paper: "Scaling Expert Language Models with Unsupervised Domain Discovery"
+Code for the paper *Scaling Expert Language Models with Unsupervised Domain Discovery*

 ## Citation